Progress MS-32

-Progress MS-32 (Прогресс МC-32), Russian production No. 462, identified by NASA as Progress 93, is a Progress cargo spacecraft launched by Roscosmos to resupply the International Space Station (ISS).
+Progress MS-32 (Прогресс МC-32), Russian production No. 462, identified by NASA as Progress 93, was a Progress cargo spacecraft launched by Roscosmos to resupply the International Space Station (ISS).
 It is the 185th flight of a Progress spacecraft and the 300th launch of an assembly, crew, or cargo mission to the ISS.

 Mission

 Progress MS-32 was launched on 11 September 2025 at 15:54 UTC.
 Following a two-day free flight, it docked to the aft port of the ISS's Zvezda service module at 20:23 UTC on 13 September 2025.

 Manifest

 Each Progress mission delivers pressurized and unpressurized cargo to the station.
-The pressurized section carries food, water, air, equipment for maintenance, and scientific materials accessible to the crew.
-The unpressurized section contains tanks of fuel, water, and gases that are transferred to the station through automated systems.
-Progress MS-32 also delivered new Orlan-MKS spacesuits for use during Russian spacewalks, which allow extravehicular activities of up to eight hours.
+The pressurized section carries consumables such as food, along with equipment for maintenance and scientific research.
+The unpressurized section contains tanks of fuel, drinking water, and gases to replenish the onboard atmosphere, which are transferred to the station through automated systems.

+Progress MS-32 delivered new Orlan-MKS spacesuits for use during Russian spacewalks, which allow extravehicular activities of up to eight hours.

 For this mission, Progress MS-32 carried a total of 2516 kg of cargo and supplies, including: